Tales from the Public Library

 Nickel and diming

 What possible benefit could come from charging patrons money for the DVD’s they want to see?
-There’s the potential revenue for the library, the likelihood that less people will be clamoring to borrow the limited resource and therefore reduce waiting times for those willing to pay.
+There’s the potential revenue for the library, the likelihood that fewer people will be clamoring to borrow the limited resource, and therefore reduce waiting times for those willing to pay.

 Having to pay means that they will keep those DVD’s under close observation, keep them under strict rules, and therefore be able to scrutinize their condition upon rental more closely: quality control.

-Chances of getting a rental DVD that is all scratched and unplayable is reduced and therefore you have saved the library the money of potentially having to replace that DVD.
+The chances of getting a rental DVD that is all scratched and unplayable are reduced, and therefore, you have saved the library money from potentially having to replace that DVD.

 But I still think it is unfair that I have to be penalized for entertainment.
 It feels judgmental and snobby.